piersfinlayson/software-defined-retro-rom/sdrr-info/README.md

 - Key firmware properties
 - Configuration options
 - Information about included ROM images
+- Bytes of specific stored ROM images, to allow extraction of ROM images from the firmware.

 See [`main.rs`](src/main.rs) for a description of its operation.